Great Southern Graphite Project

 Castle Minerals Limited has entered into a Tenement Sale Agreement and also applied for an adjacent exploration licence covering the historical Kendenup graphite mine and the nearby Martagallup graphite occurrences.

-A 1913 report by the Inspector of Mines stated that the Kendenup mine workings on the to be purchased, 16-block granted licence (EL70/5514) comprised a 15m-deep vertical shaft and some 20m of level development onto an east-west striking array of veins, lenses and seams of graphitic material.
+A 1913 report by the Inspector of Mines stated that the historical Kendenup graphite mine comprised a 15m-deep vertical shaft and some 20m of level development onto an east-west striking array of veins, lenses and seams of graphitic material.
 It is not known to what extent these workings were subsequently extended.
 Aside from reconnaissance regional programs for gold and base metals, little modern exploration appears to have been completed on the Kendenup licence area.

-- Application made for 133km² exploration licence (ELA70/6116) encompassing the Mt.
+- Application made for 133km² exploration licence (ELA70/6494) encompassing the Mt.
 Barrow graphite occurrence, 15km south east of Castle’s Kendenup licence area.

 - Graphite mineralisation has also been intersected in the south of the Martagallup licence by third-party diamond drill testing of an electromagnetic (EM) anomaly primarily for base metals.

-- The EM anomaly appears to be along strike from the Kendenup graphite workings and may represent an extension to the horizon that hosts the Kendenup graphite.
+- An EM anomaly appears to be along strike from the Kendenup graphite workings and may represent an extension to the horizon that hosts the Kendenup graphite.

 - The Great Southern graphite project is a key component of Castle’s Battery Metals strategy which now comprises the Wilgee Springs lithium, Woodcutters lithium and the Kambale graphite projects.